10 Signs of Dismissive-Avoidant Attachment in Relationships

 -

-Can a dismissive-avoidant fall in love?
+How does a dismissive-avoidant act in love?

 Yes, people with dismissive-avoidant attachment can fall in love.
 However, their attachment style can make it challenging for them to maintain a healthy, intimate relationship.